UBC-Thunderbots/Software/docs/getting-started.md

 ## Deploying to Jetson Nano

-We use Ansible to automatically update software running on the Jetson Nano.
-[See these instructions.](/src/software/jetson_nano/ansible/README.md)
+We use ansible to automatically update software running on the Jetson Nano.
+[See these instructions.](/docs/deploying.md)

 To update binaries on a working robot, you can run: